SriSougandhika/SriSougandhika/README.md

 ---

 ### 😄 Pronouns: She/Her
-### ⚡ Fun Fact: I like playing piano, adore anime, and dream of skydiving one day! 💫
+### ⚡ Fun Fact: I like playing piano, adore anime & comics a lot, and dream of skydiving one day! 💫